janosgyerik/homepage/_posts/2013-07-31-released-programming-quiz-on-android.markdown

 ---
 <a style="line-height: 1.714285714; font-size: 1rem;" href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite"><img class="alignright" alt="" src="https://lh3.ggpht.com/ZY195NpGY-iPM_yf5W3F-J7qlbAaOn9DuiF5cUkVM8_5MRBgh_v4M1w1Ou-SrbiuFQ=w300-rw" width="180" height="180" /></a>

-I just released the first version of <a href="https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite">Programming Quiz LITE</a>.
+I just released the first version of [Programming Quiz LITE](https://play.google.com/store/apps/details?id=com.manyquiz.programming.lite).

 It's a simple multiple-choice quiz to test your programming skills.
 It aims to be interesting, fun and educational.
 You could even use it to prepare for programming job interviews, regardless of whether you are an interviewee or an interviewer.